 How often have we said things along the lines of these to seniors, with the best intentions of course?
 We want to do everything we can when caring for older adults to ensure they are safe and to take care of them in the same way they took care of us when we were younger.
 Yet, there’s a concealed threat in trying to do too much for seniors and depriving them of the opportunity to do as much as possible for themselves – the danger of harming senior independence and a sense of meaning and purpose in life.

 Take, for instance, an older gentleman who devoted his entire life to providing for his family, and just recently has been diagnosed with the initial stages of dementia.
 Given that he has always identified himself as a provider, becoming reliant on someone else to provide for him can be really tough and even feel demeaning.
 It’s crucial to help him uphold the sense of being needed by others, and there are a variety of tactics to achieve just that.
-Try these tips from Endeavor In-Home Care, the top providers of senior home care in Chandler, AZ and the surrounding areas:
+Try these tips from Endeavor In-Home Care’s top-rated in home caregivers in Phoenix, AZ and the surrounding areas: